 iv.
 The fees must be agreed to in

 of the award owed.
-If both the specific dollar amount and percentage
+If both the specific dollar amount and percentage are

-percentage and no dollar amount, BWC will calculate and pay the appropriate amount.
+and no dollar amount, BWC will calculate and pay the appropriate amount.

 The payment will